 - Inspect and obtain a paper or electronic copy of your health record.
 Contact the Correspondence Section of the Health Information Services for instructions on how to do this.

 - Request that your health record be amended.
-A request for amending your health information must be in writing using the specific form and directed to Health Information Services at Rutland Regional.
+A request for amending your health information must be in writing using the specific form and directed to Health Information Services at RRMC.
 A request for amendment letter must state a reason for the requested change.

-- Obtain an accounting of disclosures of your health information made after April 13, 2003, for purposes other than treatment, payment and healthcare operations.
-A request for an accounting of disclosures must be in writing and directed to the Chief Privacy Officer at Rutland Regional.
+- Obtain an accounting of disclosures of your health information made after April 13, 2003, for purposes other than treatment, payment and health care operations.
+A request for an accounting of disclosures must be in writing and directed to the Privacy & Security Compliance Officer at RRMC.

 - Obtain a paper copy of the Notice upon request even if you have received the Notice electronically.